joyboy1890/marketSapan4/README.md

-﻿# ระบบจัดการข้อมูลตลาดสะพาน 4
+﻿# Saphan 4 Market Management

-โปรเจคเขียนขึ้นในขณะที่ผมเป็นนักศึกษ คือระบบการจัดการข้อมูลการซื้อขายและการเลือกโซนขายของของพ่อค้าแม่ค้าที่มาขายของในตลาดสะพาน 4
+The project was developed while I was a student, It is a system for managing the market and selecting the selling zone of the merchants who come to sell in Saphan 4 Market
 .
-##  ------ Technology ที่ใช้ ------
+##  ------ Technology used ------
-- หลังบ้านใช้เป็น PurePHP
+- Back-End is PHP
-- หน้าบ้านใช้เป็น JavaScript + CSS Framework (Bootstrap)
+- Front-End is HTML + JavaScript + CSS Framework (Bootstrap)